nagashi/Temperature-Conversion/README.md

 # README

 Temperature Conversion Application
 When ran, you're asked to enter a c for conversion from Celsius to Fahrenheit or f to convert from Fahrenheit to Celsius.
 You'll then be asked to enter an integer as the temperature you wish to convert.
-Additionally, the convert_temperature file in the release folder can also be ran.

 This README would normally document whatever steps are necessary to get the application up and running.